 Risky health behaviors can not only place an individual at risk for certain types of cancer, but also increase the risk for other diseases.
 Syphilis is a disease that an individual can be at an increased risk to acquire through risky sexual behaviors.
 Syphilis is a sexually transmitted disease that can have very serious complications when left untreated59.
-Syphilis can be by having unprotected sex with an infected individual, but it can also be spread from an infected mother to her unborn baby59.
+Syphilis can be spread from person to person by having unprotected sex with an infected individual, but it can also be spread from an infected mother to her unborn baby59.